tobasummandal/aidentity/README.md

 # (AI)DENTITY: Who Are We in the Age of Algorithms?

 An interactive exploration of global AI perspectives based on research analyzing 59,542 voices across three continents.
+# The Website

+We’ve fixed the deployment issue we had earlier—our project is now live and running smoothly on Vercel.
+You can explore the interactive site here:

 ## Quick Start
+- This section is for anyone who wants to run the project locally or deploy it themselves.

 ### Prerequisites
 - Node.js (v16 or higher)